2022–23 Wolverhampton Wanderers F.C. season: Pre-season and friendlies

+Summer friendlies

 On 15 June, Wolves announced a pre-season training camp in Alicante, which includes two friendlies against Beşiktaş and Alavés.
 A double header in Algarve, against Sporting CP and Farense was later added.
 A behind-closed-doors match against Villarreal B was scheduled to conclude to team's trip to Alicante.

 Winter friendlies

-Due to the 2022 FIFA World Cup taking place during the winter, Premier League and any cup competition fixtures were put on hold.
-Wolves last game before the tournament hosted in Qatar was a home fixture against Arsenal on the 12 November 2022 in the Premier League, and their returning fixture was against Gillingham on the 20 December 2022 in the fourth round of the EFL Cup.
-During this period of time Wolves would play a selection of friendly games.
-The first being against Birmingham City on 3 December 2022, which would then be followed by a 10 day trip to Marbella, where they faced Empoli on the 9 December 2022 and Cádiz on the 14 December 2022.
+Due to the 2022 FIFA World Cup taking place during the winter, the Premier League and any cup competition fixtures were put on hold.
+During this period of time, Wolves would play a selection of friendly matches, the first being against Birmingham City on 3 December 2022, which would then be followed by a ten-day trip to Marbella, where they faced Empoli on 9 December and Cádiz on 14 December.